gitlabhq/omnibus-gitlab/doc/roles/README.md

 ### Monitoring Roles

-Monitoring roles are used to setup monitoring of HA installs.
-Additional documentation is available in the HA [Monitoring documentation](https://docs.gitlab.com/ee/administration/high_availability/monitoring_node.html).
+Monitoring roles are used to set up monitoring of installations.
+For additional information, see the [Monitoring documentation](https://docs.gitlab.com/ee/administration/monitoring/prometheus/index.html).

 - **monitoring_role** (`gitlab-ce`/`gitlab-ee`)